How I See

 The wolves we called "alpha" lead because they coordinate, regulate conflict, and absorb risk.

 In natural systems, leadership exists to protect the system itself.
 Not to dominate it.
-Not to extract from it.

 Regulation comes first.
 Conflict is contained.
 Risk is absorbed before it spreads.